mikeweitz/git-task/README.md

 ## Issues this method attempts to address
- - Decouple code from the environemnt it lives on.
+ - Decouple features from the environemnt it lives on.
  - Improve ease of escalating individual features and fixes through qa / stage / production.
  - Reduce or remove new feature polution by basing new work off of production code
  - Resolve issues with environemnts falling out of sync.
-If a task is edited while on stage, but not merged back down to qa and dev, those edits will be captured in the next task
+If a task is edited while on stage, but not merged back down to qa and dev, those edits will be captured with the nest task

 ## Questions moving forward
-  - Should features be merged into master, or should master only pull from Stage?
+  - Should task branches be merged into master, or should master only pull from Stage?
 This is mostly a question of how production code is reviewd.
 We want to deploy code that's been reviewd 'in browser'.
   - Can a code review system be implemented similar to a 'pull request' where develoeprs do not merge their own features into setage / master?